 - Same-game parlays (combine multiple bets).

-- New customers receive a risk-free bet for their first wager.
+- New customers receive a bonus bet for their first wager.

 BetMGM Sportsbook app

-The BetMGM app is a long-established player in the sports betting industry.
+BetMGM MA Sportsbook is a long-established player in the sports betting industry.

 - Live betting options.